 The goalie will be put back in the net before the 5-on-3 comes to an end.

 In cases where the team is more desperate to score (if they are trailing late in the third period, for example), then this “5.5-on-3” strategy could also be used earlier in the power play.

 A Hybrid Strategy

-There might also a be a useful hybrid of the two strategies above: A “5.5-on-4”, used in desperate situations against tired penalty killers.
+There might also a be a useful hybrid of the two strategies above: A “5.5-on-4”, used in desperate situations against exhausted penalty killers.

 Imagine, for example, that your team is trailing by a goal with five minutes left in the game, and is a minute into a power play in which the opposing team’s penalty killers are becoming tired.
 Ideally, you want to prevent these tired penalty killers from being able to make it to the bench for a line change.
 By putting in an extra “safety” attacker at this point, but positioning him in the neutral zone, you might be able to help prevent the tired penalty killers from being able to change lines, while still preventing the tired penalty killers from having an easy shot at an empty net.

 Plus, having the extra attacker already on the ice means that you could have the option of having him quickly move up into the offensive zone for a conventional 6 on 4 or (once the penalty ends) 6 on 5, as the clock ticks away and your team’s desperation increases.
-So, for example, if you could try a 5.5 on 4 with a minute left in the power play, then a 6 on 4 with thirty seconds left in the power play, then either put your goalie back in or keep the extra attacker on for a 6 on 5 (which, if the ex-penalty killers are still stuck on the ice and increasingly exhausted), could be useful even if there is still quite a bit of time left in the game).
+So, for example, you could try a 5.5 on 4 with a minute left in the power play against tired penalty killers, then a 6 on 4 with thirty seconds left in the power play against exhausted penalty killers, then either put your goalie back in or keep the extra attacker on for a 6 on 5 (which, if the exhausted ex-penalty killers are still stuck on the ice, could be useful even if there are still a few minutes left in the game).